 Places to go in Santa Barbara

-In a town famous for its beaches, wine country, and world class restaurants; there’s tons of exploring to do in Santa Barbara.
-From State Street, to the Pacific Ocean, and everything in between; Santa Barbara is a one of a kind destination.
-The kind of place you can go solo, visit with family, make it a romantic destination, or even a girls trip!
+In a town famous for its beaches, wine country, and world-class restaurants; there are tons of exploring to do in Santa Barbara.
+From State Street to the Pacific Ocean, and everything in between; Santa Barbara is one of a kind destination.
+The kind of place you can go solo, visit with family, make it a romantic destination, or even a girl’s trip!

 The Bars of Santa Barbara; Best Places to Hang Out

 Figueroa Mountain Brewery – Located in Santa Barbara’s funk zone, you’ll find this brewery serving tap beers and live music.

 Lama Dog – Also found in the Funk Zone, Lama Dog is one of three bars sharing space in a big industrial building.
 Unlike the other two bars in the building, Lama Dog serves delicious food out of a small window to enjoy with your drinks.

 Press Room – Right off the main street in town, State Street, you’ll find this dive-y English themed bar.

 The Good Lion – A swanky, cool neighborhood bar located right on State Street.

 The Red Piano – A tourist hot spot on State Street, The Red Piano is a live piano bar.
 Where you can sing along, dance, or just sip cocktails.

 Santa Barbara Wine Therapy – A board game/wine bar located on State Street.
 Where every night is themed and live music can be found.

 The Restaurants of Santa Barbara; Best Places for Food